 Joe Veilleux doesn’t view himself as an environmentalist, but he understands how his actions might paint him with that brush.

-“According to the annual USA Giving report, corporate giving, which is tied to corporate profits, increased 5.5 percent in 2009 to $14.1 billion,” Veilleux said.
-Not only that, but giving to environmental causes was on the way up, with $6.6 billion in donations in 2009.
+Not only that, but giving to environmental causes was on the way up, with $6.6 billion in donations.
 It’s not just about the dollars, either.
-Fortune Magazine just held a conference called Brainstorm Green, where they gathered top corporate figures like Virgin’s Richard Branson and some of the top environmentalists and cause-related organizations for a summit on how to make things better for both groups.
+Fortune Magazine just held a conference called Brainstorm Green.
+A conference where they gathered top corporate figures like Virgin’s Richard Branson and some of the top environmentalists and cause-related organizations for a summit.
+A summit on how to make things better for both groups.
 The event grew by 23 percent over last year’s gathering.
-Public-private partnership just plain works.”
+Public-private partnership just plain works.

 Along those lines, companies who help with the Glade-iator effort will also be able to help educate their customers about how they can help the green effort, Veilleux said.

 Branson: “Formula E will produce technological breakthrough”

 So similarly and again infamous entrepreneur and Virgin Racing team owner Sir Richard Branson believes that the introduction of new manufacturers in Formula E will push further development of electric cars.
 That will help reduce carbon emissions across the globe.